Muslim Brotherhood: United States

-Penned in May 1991 by a man named Mohamed Akram Adlouni, the 'Explanatory Memorandum on the General Strategic Goal for the Group in North America' was discovered during an FBI raid of a Virginia home in 2004.
-The document was admitted as an exhibit to the court during the 2007 Holy Land Foundation trial, in which that group was charged with laundering money.
-After the trial, the document became public.
-But, according to a 2009 opinion by the presiding judge, the memo was not considered 'supporting evidence' for that alleged money laundering scheme, nor any other conspiracy.

 The documents continue to be widely publicized in American conservative circles.

 U.S. Congress attempts to pass legislation criminalizing the group, put forward by the 114th Congress, were defeated.
 The Bill, called the Muslim Brotherhood Terrorist Designation Act of 2015, was introduced to the Senate Committee on Foreign Relations by Senator Ted Cruz (R-TX).
 In it the bill states that the Department of State should designate the Muslim Brotherhood as a terrorist organization.
 If passed, the bill would have required the State Department to report to Congress within 60 days whether or not the group fits the criteria, and if it did not, to state which specific criteria it had not met.

 This bill came after a handful of foreign countries made similar moves in recent years including Egypt, Russia, Saudi Arabia, and others, and after, according to Cruz, recent evidence emerged suggesting that the group supports terrorism.
 The senator further alleged that the group's stated goal is to wage violent jihad against its enemies, which includes the United States, and the fact that the Obama administration has listed numerous group members on its terror list.
 Cruz further stated that the bill would "reject the fantasy that [the] parent institution [of the Muslim Brotherhood] is a political entity that is somehow separate from these violent activities".

-The bill identifies three Muslim Brotherhood entities in the U.S. including the Council on American Islamic Relations (CAIR), a non-profit group denounced by the UAE for its MB ties.
+The bill identifies three Muslim Brotherhood entities in the U.S. including the Council on American–Islamic Relations (CAIR), a non-profit group denounced by the UAE for its MB ties.
 The other two entities are the Islamic Society of North America (ISNA) and the North American Islamic Trust (NAIT).